-'''

-result =

--- SUCCESS or FAILURE
+resi ilt = SUCCESS or FAILURE

-returnResponsePDU(
+reti ırnResponsePdu(

-IN messageProcessingModel -- SNMPv3(3)
+IN messageProcessingModel SNMPv3(3)

-IN securityModel -- same as on incoming request
+IN securityModel same as on incoming request

-IN securityName -- from ProcessIncomingMsg
+IN securityName from processIncomingMsg

-IN securityLevel -- same as on incoming request
+IN securityLevel same as on incoming request

-'''

-'''

-IN contextEngineID -- from step 6 a) 1)
+IN contextEngineID from step 6 a) 1)

-IN contextName -- from step 6 a) 1)
+IN contextName from step 6 a) 1)

-IN pduVersion -- SNMPv2-PDU
+IN pduVersion SNMPv2-PDU

-IN PDU -- from step 6 a) 1)
+IN PDU from step 6 a) 1)

-IN maxSizeResponseScopedPDU -- from ProcessIncomingMsg
+IN maxSizeResponseScopedPDU from processIncomingMsg

-IN statusInformation -- from Step 6 a) 2)
+IN stateReference from step 6 a) 2)

-IN statusInformation -- from ProcessIncomingMsg
+IN statusInformation from processIncomingMsg

-OUT transportDomain -- destination's transport

--- domain

--- destination's transport

-OUT transportAddress

-OUT outgoingMessage -- the message to send

-OUT outgoingMessageLength -- the length of the message

-'''
+)

 - b) The incoming message is discarded without further processing, and a FAILURE result is returned.
 SNMPv3 Message Processing is complete. - 7) The scopedPDU is parsed to extract the contextEngineID, the contextName and the PDU.
-If any parse error occurs, then the snmpInASNParseErrs counter [RFC1907] is incremented, the security state information is discarded, the message is discarded without further processing, and a FAILURE result is returned.
-SNMPv3 Message Processing is complete. - 8) The pduVersion is set to an SNMPv2-PDU. - 9) The pduType is determined, in an implementation-dependent manner, to be:
+If any parse error occurs, then the snmpInASNParseErrs counter [RFC3418] is incremented, the security state information is discarded, the message is discarded without further processing, and a FAILURE result is returned.
+SNMPv3 Message Processing is complete.
+Treating an unknown PDU type is treated as a parse error is an implementation option.

+- 8) The pduVersion is determined in an implementation-dependent manner.
+For SNMPv3, the pduVersion would be an SNMPv2-PDU.

+- 9) The pduType is determined, in an implementation-dependent manner.
+For [RFC3416], the pduTypes include:

-''' - a GetRequest-PDU,
+- GetRequest-PDU,

-a GetNextRequest-PDU,
+- GetNextRequest-PDU,

-- a GetBulkRequest-PDU,
+- GetBulkRequest-PDU,

-- a SetRequest-PDU,
+- SetRequest-PDU,

-- an InformRequest-PDU,
+- InformRequest-PDU,

-- an SNMPv2-Trap-PDU,
+- SNMPv2-Trap-PDU,

-- a Response-PDU, or
+- Response-PDU,

-- a Report-PDU.
+- Report-PDU.

-'''

-- 10) If the pduType is a Response-PDU or Report-PDU, then - a) The value of the msgID component is used to find the cached information for a corresponding outstanding Request message.
+- 10) If the pduType is from the Response Class or the Internal Class, then:

+- a) The value of the msgID component is used to find the cached information for a corresponding outstanding Request message.
 If no such outstanding Request message is found, then the security state information is discarded, the message is discarded without further processing, and a FAILURE result is returned.
 SNMPv3 Message Processing is complete.

-b) sendPduHandle is retrieved from the cached information.
+- b) sendPduHandle is retrieved from the cached information.